 Create a Website Account - Manage notification subscriptions, save form progress and more.

-Contact Animal Control by calling 575-439-4330 and an Officer will be dispatched to the home where the dog resides.
-The Officer will attempt to make contact with the owner to resolve the problem.
-If the residents are not home a door tag will be left requesting them to contact the Officer.
+Contact Animal Control by calling 575-439-4330 and an officer will be dispatched to the home where the dog resides.
+The officer will attempt to make contact with the animal's owner to resolve the problem.
+If the residents are not home a door tag will be left requesting them to contact the officer.
 If the dog is barking after hours you may contact the Alamogordo Police Department at 575-439-4300 and they will send an officer to make contact with the residents.

 Show All Answers